 Teen Dating Awareness Group (TDVA)

 The Yearbook Club meets on a weekly basis during the winter months.
 The group selects a theme for the yearbook, discusses conceptual and design possibilities, then executes a book design based on the theme.
 This club provides opportunities for student growth in the areas of design, photography, page layout, proofreading, task management, teamwork, conflict resolution, and leadership.
 All students are welcome to join the club, which is promoted via the morning announcements, with an organizational meeting typically held in late November.
-Students are encouraged to see the faculty advisor Mr. Azevedo in the Commercial Art Shop to find out more information.
+Students are encouraged to see Mr. Azevedo in the Commercial Art Shop to find out more information.
+Senior photos are due to Mr. Azevedo no later than December 5th 2014.

 In compliance with An Act Prohibiting the Practice of Hazing, each member of a student organization is required to read a copy of the M.G.L.
 Chapter 269 Sections 17-19.
 Pursuant to compliance, each adviser is required to demonstrate that each organization member has received a copy of these sections and that each member agrees to comply with the provisions by completing the attached Annual Statement of Acknowledgment.